-LIBERTY-CD and Study 1.6 Part 2
+The LIBERTY-CD Trial and Study 1.6 Part 2

-The LIBERTY-CD and Study 1.6 Part 2 were multicentre, international trials that recruited adult patients aged 18 to 75 years old.
-The inclusion and exclusion criteria of the trials were generally aligned with the selection criteria used in current practice to identify suitable patients for infliximab according to the clinical expert consulted by CADTH.
-However, the exclusion of patients with prior experience with 2 or more lines of biological therapy and or JAK inhibitors was inconsistent with clinical practice as patients with prior exposure to other biological agents including JAK inhibitors are currently considered for treatment with infliximab IV in clinical practice according to the clinical expert consulted by CADTH.
-Baseline disease characteristics of the study patients in the LIBERTY-CD trial, such as CDAI scores (for CD patients), the proportion of patients with moderate to severe disease, type of prior surgeries conducted, and other important objective outcomes such as C-reactive protein, and fecal calprotectin, that are important for monitoring patients in practice were presented.
-There were no major differences between baseline characteristics in the infliximab SC group compared to placebo in the LIBERTY-CD trial.
+LIBERTY-CD and Study 1.6 part 2 were multicentre, international trials that recruited adults aged 18 to 75 years.
+The inclusion and exclusion criteria of the trials were generally aligned with the selection criteria used in current practice to identify suitable patients for infliximab, according to the clinical expert consulted by CADTH.
+However, the exclusion of patients with prior experience with 2 or more lines of biologic therapy and/or JAK inhibitors was inconsistent with clinical practice as patients with prior exposure to other biologic drugs, including JAK inhibitors, are currently considered for treatment with infliximab IV in clinical practice, according to the clinical expert consulted by CADTH.
+Baseline disease characteristics of the patients in the LIBERTY-CD trial, such as CDAI scores (for patients with CD), the proportion of patients with moderate to severe disease, type of prior surgeries conducted, and other important objective outcomes, such as C-reactive protein and fecal calprotectin, that are important for monitoring patients in practice were presented.
+There were no major differences between baseline characteristics in the infliximab SC group compared to the placebo group in the LIBERTY-CD trial.

-The primary and key secondary outcomes were considered relevant to decision-making and adequately reflected measures of both efficacy and harms, according to the clinical expert consulted by CADTH.
+The primary and key secondary outcomes were considered relevant to decision-making and adequately reflected efficacy and harms measures, according to the clinical expert consulted by CADTH.
 Concomitant medications used in the trial were reflective of clinical practice (except for mesazaline, which is seldom used in current practice).
-Corticosteroid tapering was consistent with regulatory guidelines although the rates differed slightly from clinical practice.
+Corticosteroid tapering was consistent with regulatory guidelines, though the rates differed slightly from clinical practice.

-Although the study design (induction and maintenance phases) in both trials is consistent with regulatory guidelines and reflects clinical practice, it generates an enriched population in the trial setting consisting of responders who can better tolerate and respond to infliximab.
-The induction period was also considered short (4 weeks for Study 1.6 and 10 weeks for LIBERTY-CD trial) and failed to accommodate slow responders, which is inconsistent with current practice according to the clinical expert consulted by CADTH (dose-loading periods may extend up to 16 weeks).
-The duration of the maintenance phase was considered adequate by the clinical expert consulted by CADTH to assess treatment effect.
-The trial frequency of assessments (endoscopic assessments) were considered standard for clinical trials but differed from current practice due to the logistic constraints associated with conducting the assessments (practical limitations and the invasiveness of the procedure) and patient preferences.
+Although the study design (induction and maintenance phases) in both trials is consistent with regulatory guidelines and reflects clinical practice, it generates an enriched population in the trial setting consisting of responders who can better tolerate infliximab and have disease that responds to infliximab.
+The induction period was also considered short (4 weeks for Study 1.6 and 10 weeks for the LIBERTY-CD trial) and failed to accommodate those whose disease was slow to respond, which is inconsistent with current practice, according to the clinical expert consulted by CADTH (dose-loading periods may extend up to 16 weeks).
+The duration of the maintenance phase was considered adequate to assess treatment effect by the clinical expert consulted by CADTH.
+The trial frequency of assessments (endoscopic assessments) was considered standard for clinical trials but differed from current practice because of the logistic constraints associated with conducting the assessments (i.e., practical limitations and the invasiveness of the procedure) and patient preferences.

-The clinical expert consulted by CADTH noted that clinicians may consider higher doses of infliximab IV for patients with more severe disease in the induction/ dose-loading phase, which could then be further adjusted based on patient response, patient preference, and safety profile.
-The dose of infliximab SC in Study 1.6 differed to the dose, which is recommended by Health Canada for infliximab SC, in that weight-based dosing was performed (i.e., 120 or 240 mg infliximab SC based on body weight [<80 kg and ≥80 kg, respectively]) dose escalation to infliximab SC 240 mg every 2 weeks was allowed from Week 30, and patients received only 2 doses during induction phase rather than 3 doses as per Health Canada recommendations.
-There is some uncertainty if results of Study 1.6 are generalizable to the use of infliximab SC as per Health Canada recommended dosage.
+The clinical expert consulted by CADTH noted that clinicians may consider higher doses of infliximab IV for patients with more severe disease in the induction and/or dose-loading phase, which could then be further adjusted based on patient response, patient preference, and safety profile.
+The dose of infliximab SC in Study 1.6 differed to the dose that is recommended by Health Canada for infliximab SC, in that weight-based dosing was performed (i.e., 120 mg or 240 mg of infliximab SC based on body weight [< 80 kg and ≥ 80 kg, respectively]), dose escalation to infliximab SC 240 mg every 2 weeks was allowed from week 30, and patients received only 2 doses during the induction phase rather than 3 doses, per the Health Canada recommendations.
+There is some uncertainty if the results of Study 1.6 are generalizable to the use of infliximab SC per the Health Canada-recommended dosage.